ParaN3xus/digestify/README.md

 # Digestify

-A blazing fast cryptographic hash library for Typst, powered by WebAssembly.
+A blazing fast cryptographic hash package for Typst, powered by WebAssembly.

 ## Features